 Bowel cancer can often be found at an early stage when treatment is more likely to cure the disease.
 Bowel cancer screening involves testing people without any obvious symptoms of bowel cancer.
 Screening with a faecal occult blood test (FOBT) is recommended for healthy people aged over 50.

-Over the next few years the program will be expanded until all Australians aged 50 to 74 will be invited for screening every 2 years (biennial screening), consistent with the recommendations of the National Health and Medical Research Council (see the table below).
-This may be a confusing time for participants so it is important to remain up-to-date on those who are eligible.
-Check when you will get your next kit.
+From 2019 onwards the program will invite all Australians for screening every 2 years (biennial screening), consistent with the recommendations of the National Health and Medical Research Council (see the table below).
+Home test kits arrive within 6 months of your birthday, check when you will get your next kit here.

 Invitees' names are drawn from either the Medicare or Department of Veterans' Affairs enrolment records.
 The Program uses the immunochemical faecal occult blood test (iFOBT) to screen for bowel cancer.